obertm/OneADayLocal/docs/Euler050_explained.md

 Among all sums of consecutive primes p_i + p_{i+1} + … + p_j that are < 1,000,000, find the one that is itself prime and has the maximum length (j−i+1).
 Return that prime.

+## Approach

+Sieve primes below N, build a prefix sum array of primes, then search for the longest consecutive prime sequence whose sum is < N by expanding end indices for each start while pruning when sums exceed N; update best when a prime sum appears, leveraging O(1) range sum and membership tests.

 ## Step-by-step reasoning

 1) Inputs/outputs